 2007-09-19 ICPSR data undergo a confidentiality review and are altered when necessary to limit the risk of disclosure.
 ICPSR also routinely creates ready-to-go data files along with setups in the major statistical software formats as well as standard codebooks to accompany the data.
 In addition to these procedures, ICPSR performed the following processing steps for this data collection:

 Weight View help for Weight

-The data are not weighted, but contain two weight variables within the Part 1 Core data file, which users may wish to apply during analysis.
+The data are not weighted, but contain two weight variables within the Dataset 1 Core data file, which users may wish to apply during analysis.
 Respondent-level weights representing the inverse probability of selection are contained in the variable WEIGHT_SEL.
 A second set of weights incorporating a non-response adjustment based on age and urbanicity is contained in the variable WEIGHT_ADJ.
 Both sets of weights are scaled to sum to the final sample size (3,005).
 For additional information on weights, please refer to the NORC at the University of Chicago Web site.

 The public-use data files in this collection are available for access by the general public.
 Access does not require affiliation with an ICPSR member institution.

 This study is maintained and distributed by the National Archive of Computerized Data on Aging (NACDA), the aging program within ICPSR.
 NACDA is sponsored by the National Institute on Aging (NIA) at the National Institutes of Heath (NIH).